zilishen/documentation/content/nginx-one/how-to/nginx-configs/manage-config-sync-groups.md

 {{<call-out "note" "About data plane keys" "fas fa-key" >}}

-Data plane keys are required for registering NGINX instances with the NGINX One Cloud Console.
+Data plane keys are required for registering NGINX instances with the NGINX One Console.
 These keys serve as secure tokens, ensuring that only authorized instances can connect and communicate with NGINX One.

 For more details on creating and managing data plane keys, see [Create and manage data plane keys]({{<relref "/nginx-one/how-to/data-plane-keys/create-manage-data-plane-keys.md" >}}).